alabied77/C_Gestion_de_Stock_d-un_Magasin/README.md

 A simple console-based stock management program written in C.
 It allows users to register products, track quantities, calculate stock value, and display alerts.

-▶️ How to Run
+How to Run

-1-Compile the program:

-gcc application_gestion_stock.C -o stock

-2-Run the executable:

-./stock
+Make sure you have C compiller installed.
+Run the project : application_gestion_stock.c

 🛠️ Features